-Compost extract is made by putting compost in water and swishing it around or leaving it to soak.
-You can do a similar thing with weeds to make a weed tea or weed extract.
+Compost extract is made by putting compost in water, swishing it around, or leaving it to soak.
+You can do a similar thing with weeds to make weed tea or weed extract.

-This technique is extracting some of the nutrients from the source material into a solution, along with some of the microbes.
-It’s a fantastic thing to do, and makes spreading the nutrients around your garden really easy.
+It’s a fantastic thing to do and makes spreading the nutrients around your garden really easy.